 He explained that Portland is expected to have a massive earthquake in the relatively near future.
 This is widely agreed upon by many experts.
 When this happens the town is going to be dramatically effected.
 The preservation and conservation of resources and the ability to be self-sufficient will be really important.
 Things many people in today’s society depend on for daily life will no longer be accessible, one of which being the sewer system.
 The village has created a system to recycle waste and convert it into… you guessed it!
 More compost.
 The project has taken off so quickly that people from the community are dropping off buckets of their own waste!
 They are in the review process now to receive a permit to expand the project from the city.
 They are hoping that this can be an example to the surrounding community on how to be self-sufficient and eco-friendly.
 However in my mind, their entire existence here is a profound example of just that… an ideal reaching point for society at large!

 By this point I start to see the wonder in living in an urban ecovillage.
 I had visited intentional communities set out in rural landscapes and they were beautiful escapes in and of themselves, however it seemed so crazy to me to think that I was standing in the middle of this lush and varying landscape with a truly sacred intention clearly resonating throughout the paradise…. and yet steps outside the gate lied a bustling city.
 Bars, shops, and highways lie within walking distance and skyscrapers hosting wealthy corporations not far beyond that.
-It was beautiful that there was a group of devoted individuals who were able to maintain this shared love for the Earth, and really a shared understanding via a lifted level of conscious existence to keep a safe haven like this alive and thriving in the middle of a chaotic city center.
+It was beautiful that there was a group of devoted individuals who were able to maintain this shared love for the Earth, and really a shared understanding via a lifted level of consciousness to keep a safe haven like this alive and thriving in the middle of a chaotic city center.
 It felt truly magical to let that notion wash over me as I stood smiling and conversing with this long haired, joyous fella with John Lennon style golden oval glasses emphasizing the curiosity and enthusiasm alive in the eyes behind the metal frame.

 Last but not least we wondered over to the meditation area.
 There is a small bench situated across from a rock area that fills up with water after a good rain.
 We climb over the rocks and through the brush into a clearing.
 Here there are more seats surrounded by enormous bamboo shoots reaching high up into the sky.
 He begins to tell me how fascinated he is by the amount these trees have grown every time he gets back here.
 He grabs onto one tree and I think he is going to say that this tree is only three or four years old which I think is astounding.
 But I stand corrected when he says that this tree is only three to four weeks!
 I can’t even imagine what it will look like three to four years from now.